maxskiier/maxskiier/README.md

 ## Hi there 👋

+I'm Max.
+I do Linux Kernel Development.
+I'm also the maintainer for the SCD30 in drivers/iio.

+### Expertise
+- Linux IIO development and reviews
+- A tad bit of fs development

+### Interests
+- Learning more about the work I do
+- Writing C code
+- Tech debt removal and modernization

+Reach me at m32285159@gmail.com (may change soon)

+PGP Key Fingerprint: `0821 71B3 FDD1 63E7 0DB4 B156 1A7F BBBB 1BF2 D050`
 <!--
 **maxskiier/maxskiier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.